exasol/virtual-schema-common-lua/doc/developer_guide/developer_guide.md

 Since the model contains all imporant information, here just a very short summary.

-1. VSCL provides a base library for writing your own Virtual Schemas in Lua
+1. virtual-schema-common-lua (VSCL) provides a base library for writing your own Virtual Schemas in Lua
 1. The resulting package is available as LuaRocks package `virtual-schema-common-lua`
 1. In your concrete Virtual Schema implementation you need to write an `entry` module, that has an `adapter_call` entry function
 1. The `entry` module should create and wire up all static objects (like the `RequestDispatcher` for example)